bsmulders/CaptureTheData/README.md

 5. Generate trip reports with all logging values for every 1/10th of a second in this trip

 Shell scripts to automate this process are available in the ctdhardware component.

-Please note that generating the reports can take a while.
-Generating reports for 30 minutes of recorded data can take up to a few minutes.

 ### ctdservice